nuxt/docs/en/api/nuxt.md

 # Using Nuxt.js Programmatically

 You might want to use your own server with your middleware and your API.
 That's why you can use Nuxt.js programmatically.
-Nuxt.js is built on the top of ES2015, which makes the code more enjoyable and cleaner to read.
-It doesn't make use of any transpilers and depends upon Core V8 implemented features.
-For these reasons, Nuxt.js targets Node.js `6.0` or higher.

 You can require Nuxt.js like this:
 ```js